abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 in moods—happiness, despair, depression, elation, whatever.
 Mindfulness is not about getting rid of our moods.
-It’s about being able to observe them clearly, to step back from them and recognize, *This is simply what I’m experiencing*.
-It’s being able to see moods as a flow, like clouds moving through the sky.
+It’s about being able to observe them clearly, to step back from them and recognize, *This is simply what I’m experiencing.* It’s being able to see moods as a flow, like clouds moving through the sky.

 During group meditation, it can appear as if nobody is experiencing a